arcs-njit-edu/Docs/docs/faq/rhel_9_faq.md

     * Software compiled under RHEL8 will still be available to use at your own risk by loading the older version of foss or Intel modules However, the default path will point to the software compiled under RHEL 9.
 If users intend to use the older version of the software, the path will be shared upon request.
     * Up-to-date documentation and module lists will be provided—check the cluster’s software page or module system for specifics.
     * The default toolchain for newer RHEL 9 applications is `foss/2025a` and `foss/2024a`

+??? question "How do I access the new modules or software?"
+    * Use the `module avail` and `module load` commands to explore new and updated software on RHEL9.
+    * Some modules or software stacks may have different names, versions, or paths—review documentation.

 ??? question "How will the upgrade affect my jobs, software, and workflows?"